ambiguousname/jackbox-custom-content/Readme.md

+# What is this?

+It's a program for adding your own content (stuff like prompts, certain sound files, etc.) to the Jackbox Party Pack 7.
+Check the releases tab for the latest features.

+WARNING: I've really only tested this on Windows, it might not work on other operating systems.

+You may also want to keep a backup of the Jackbox Party Pack 7's files if you're not using Steam, otherwise you're going to have to uninstall and reinstall your entire game if something goes wrong.

 # Install instructions

 - Unzip the contents of the .ZIP file into the "games" directory of your Jackbox Party Pack 7 install folder.
 (For steam on Windows: C:\Program Files (x86)\Steam\steamapps\common\The Jackbox Party Pack 7\games)